 Chromium 6 assessment Program by CTC

 The day following the audit, the auditor give a presentation including information about the basis of chromium VI in leather and also the intermediate results of the audit.
 As the analytical results are not available at that time, it is only an intermediate result.

-Chemical analyses included chromium VI analyses without ageing and with ageing, both thermal ageing and UV ageing.
+Chemical analyses included chromium VI analyses according to ISO 17075-2 standard without ageing and with ageing, both thermal ageing and UV ageing.

 Combining field audit and analytical approach, the expert assessed and concludes on the conformity of the 5 leathers articles.
 Once it complies to the protocol, these leather articles are considered chrome VI assessed and the tanners signs the code of conduct.